AMSAT-NA/PacSatFSKBoard/NOTES.md

 The general information will probably make it into another document at some point.

+# New Board Bring up

+Things to do for a new board:

+* Add power connector.

+* Add watchdog jumper.

+* Replace RX AX5043 inductors.

+* Add jumper for the LNA bias.

+* Replace U6 with the proper part.

+* Possibly replace R117 with a 15/18K resistor.

+# Current Board Status

+## Board 6

+* MRAM0 does not work.

+* The RF switches have been removed and jumpers places on the RF connections.
+  So this is basically a stand-alone board or a board 2.

+* The board 2 resistor has not been added, but should be at some point.

 # TODO

+The PA input has a direct RF connection to ground.
+The spec sheet says it needs DC blocking.
+The other L network that works uses a 37pF capacitor and an 18nH inductor, but that doesn't perform nearly as well as the two inductors.
+So add a 1nF or so capacitor to block DC.

+The Iref input to the PA has the resistor and inductor swapped from what's in the datasheet, and there is also a .1uF capacitor from between the resistor and inductor to ground.
+It should probably match the datasheet.

+Add a line from the hardware watchdog to the RTC input so a reset can tell if the hardware watchdog fired.

+The control voltage for the QPC1022 RF switches has a maximum value of 2.75V, it's being driven with 3.3V, which is too much.
+ACTIVE_N can be driven with an open drain, which would temporarily solve the problem.
+On board 6, which I did initial bring up on, the RF switch is always on when enabled.
+I don't know if there is some issues there or if driving it to high messed it up.
+This needs to be eventually tested on another board.
+The RF switches have been removed from board 6.

 Use 1% resistors on the voltage dividers for the voltage measurement into the ADC.